It Can Happen to Any Business. But It Doesn’t Have to Happen to YOURS.

 How to Assess Security Competence in a Potential Data Security Partner

 Those credentials, of course, start with expertise and experience.
 Has the partner dealt with a wide range of data security situations for a diverse group of companies?
-Can that partner demonstrate its ability to ensure data and document security across a range of financial and data-heavy transactions, for companies of many sizes and in many different industries?
+Can that partner demonstrate its ability to ensure data and document security across a range of financial and data-heavy transactions, for companies of many sizes and in many industries?

 Further, does that partner meet industry standard certifications for data security?
 Does it comply with SSAE 18 (the upgraded protocol in Statement and Standards for Attestation Engagement)?
 Is it also compliant with other standards accreditation bodies, such as ANSI, NIST, HIPAA and others?
 Has its security architecture been designed to extend complete end-to-end protection to all data for which it is responsible?